wolfi/NeuroSync_Trainer_Lite/README.md

 📜 For more details, see LICENSE.md or contact us.

-&copy; 2025 NeuroSync Trainer Lite Team
+&copy; 2025 NeuroSync Trainer Lite